ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 ---
 what: "Fold data structures down to a single value"
-why: "Catamorphisms allow you to express recursion elegantly"
+why: "Catamorphisms allow you to express recursive operations elegantly"
 section: "Recursive"
 title: "Basic Catamorphisms"
 ---